 for details and the latest updates.

 If you receive your payment via direct deposit, you may notice your stimulus payment transaction initially coming across as "pending."
 First, financial institutions received a Treasury Department transmission which triggers the pending notification, the IRS then starts processing actual payments up to a few days later.
-As an electronic payment, it can then take a couple of additional days for the payment to make its way through the Automated Clearing House (ACH).
+As an electronic payment, it can then take a couple of additional days for the payment to make its way through the ACH.
 The payments will show as available as soon as 7 17 actually receives the funds.

 .
 You can use the “Get my payment” function to check your payment status.